-At baseline, subjects completed IPSS[21] as well as several validated questionnaires (Incontinence Severity Index, Pain Intensity Scale, International Index of Erectile Function (IIEF-5)[22], the Male Sexual Health Questionnaire (MSHQ-EjD)[23]), uroflowmetry and post-void residual (PVR) volume measurements, and underwent standard laboratory blood assessment.
-Questionnaires, uroflowmetry, PVR and laboratory tests were also required at postoperative visits at 1 and 3 months.
-Adverse events were recorded and rated by the clinical events committee as possibly, probably or definitely related to the study procedure classified as Clavien-Dindo (CD)[24] grades through a minimum of 3 months post treatment.
+At baseline, subjects completed IPSS,21 as well as several validated questionnaires (Incontinence Severity Index, Pain Intensity Scale, International Index of Erectile Function [IIEF-5],22 the Male Sexual Health Questionnaire [MSHQ-EjD]23), uroflowmetry and PVR volume measurements, and underwent standard laboratory blood assessment.
+Questionnaires, uroflowmetry, PVR, and laboratory tests were also required at postoperative visits at one and three months.
+Adverse events were recorded and rated by the clinical events committee as possibly, probably, or definitely related to the study procedure classified as Clavien-Dindo (CD)24 grades through a minimum of three months post-treatment.